-Join Sean Adams for an in-depth discussion in this video Types of grids, part of Foundations of Layout and Composition: Grids.
+Join Sean Adams for an in-depth discussion in this video Types of grids, part of Layout and Composition: Grids.

 - Content will always drive the type of grid…best suited to a layout.…This creates commonalities in different media.…This is great because the grid structure can help a viewer…quickly identify what he or she is seeing.…A book with mostly one kind of text, like a fiction book.…May use a single column, minimal typographic variation,…and generous margins.…Now compare that type of grid with a magazine grid.…Magazines use a multiple column structure…that allows for side-bars, multiple images, pull quotes…and other elements to grab the viewers attention.…